pmadruga/pedromadruga.com/content/blog/From-PoC-to-3.5M-documents-.md

 ChatGPT came out in November 2022, powered by GPT3.5, and it changed everything - especially in the legal industry.
 Suddenly, there was worldwide awareness of Generative AI and its capabilities.

 In February 2023, I started experimenting with doing Information Retrieval on law-related documents within Karnov.
-I was using [Haystack](<https://haystack.deepset.ai/) at the time, and the term Retrieval Augmented Generation (RAG) wasn't even [popular](https://trends.google.com/trends/explore?date=today%205-y&q=retrieval%20augmented%20generation&hl=en-US) by then - despite the term RAG being coined [in a paper during 2020](https://www.patricklewis.io/publication/rag/) by the very talented Dr. Patrick Lewis.
+I was using [Haystack](https://haystack.deepset.ai/) at the time, and the term Retrieval Augmented Generation (RAG) wasn't even [popular](https://trends.google.com/trends/explore?date=today%205-y&q=retrieval%20augmented%20generation&hl=en-US) by then - despite the term RAG being coined [in a paper during 2020](https://www.patricklewis.io/publication/rag/) by the very talented Dr. Patrick Lewis.
 The number of vector databases was exploding and at the time I experimented with PineCone and FAISS.
 Both were great for the scale I was working on although, in the end, I opted for different database (Qdrant) - something I'll leave for another blogpost.

 The work continued as a down-prioritized side project for a few months.
 Around the summer of 2023, this project was close to go into the “cemitery of the dead experiments”.
 But in a hot summer afternoon in August of the same year, I joined forces with Gustav (then, working with Business Innovation at Karnov Denmark) and we decided to embrace our "healthy disregard for the status quo" and revived the project.
 That decision marked the birth of the proof-of-concept "KAILA - Karnov AI Legal Assistant".
 That same afternoon is where I suggested Gustav the name of the project, which ended being the official name of the final product (in Sweden, the final product was renamed to JUNO AI).

 Before the project had an internal green light, Gustav and I reached out to a couple of developers who helped building a UI as well as a Ruby backend which wrapped a Python API.
 The developers also helped in creating what came to be the embeddings pipeline.
 These developers were nothing short of amazing and embraced this incredibly uncertain project.
-By then, and even before being a priority, was drawing voluntary interest from the people working on it: novelty, curiosity and working with AI became the drawing factors to collaborate in this project.
-This was also incredibly helpful since it allowed me to work on the most critical part: the Information Retrieval Engine - and engine responsible for fetching the correct documents
+By then, and even before being a priority, was drawing voluntary interest from the developers working on it: novelty, curiosity and working with AI became the drawing factors to collaborate in this project.
+This help was also incredibly helpful since it allowed me to work on the most critical part: the Information Retrieval Engine - and engine responsible for fetching the correct documents.

-The proof-of-concept was pitched to management in late 2023, and in early 2024 the project kick-started officially, with the goal of launching in September 2024.
+Then, the proof-of-concept was pitched to management in late 2023, and in early 2024 the project kick-started officially, with the goal of launching in September 2024.

 Looking back, and understanding that this project was almost shelved, made me realize that it's healthy to follow-through with my gut feeling.

 # 2024

-\## General disbelief
+## General disbelief

 ### A scalability and factuality challenge